-Market data collected for the fifty-eight (58) benchmark classes in this report were analyzed by staff in the Office of State Personnel and indicate that the average wage for 28 of the 58 (48%) classes trailed the market by at least 5% and 12 of the 58 (21%) trailed by at least 10% (compared to 38% and 21%, respectively, in 2006).
+Market data collected for the sixty-one (61) benchmark classes in this report were analyzed by staff in the Office of State Personnel and indicate that the average wage for 36 of the 61 (59%) classes trailed the market by at least 5% and 22 of the 61 (36%) trailed by at least 10% (compared to 48% and 21%, respectively, in 2007).
 Table 6 lists selected classes that trail the market as shown under "Market Pay Gap".
-Data indicating turnover and vacancy rates for the period ending June 30, 2007 also have been included to give a more complete view of potential recruitment and retention issues for these classes.
+Data indicating turnover and vacancy rates for the period ending June 30, 2008 also have been included to give a more complete view of potential recruitment and retention issues for these classes.
 It is evident from the data that North Carolina is at a competitive market disadvantage when attracting qualified candidates and retaining skilled employees in many of the benchmark classes.
 The apparent pay disparity - along with the time it often takes to post and fill positions - may be a factor where high turnover and vacancy rates are shown and presents concerns for remaining competitive.
+It is important to note that this is not necessarily a function of the state's pay structures as it may be with funding gaps that often prevents managers from paying employees at appropriate levels within those structures.
+This is another example of where across-the-board, one-size-fits-all salary increases tie the hands of managers and organizations and perpetuate existing market disparities.
+Further, new positions are often funded at the Minimum rate.
+Agencies have varying salary reserve policies which mean that it is often cut from vacated positions, tying managers' hands when they are trying to attract and set salaries for high quality new hires.
+This is a particularly acute problem with positions that are considered key to an organization's mission.
+A better approach would be to set salaries for new positions at the Midpoint or Journey Market Rate, give managers flexibility in spending their salary reserve and allow them to set priorities for its use.
+Managers should be able to attract the best candidates possible with competitive salaries to go along with the state's attractive benefits package.
 See the Market Data Appendix for a complete list of benchmark classes surveyed including turnover and vacancy rates.